 Planning on taking a cruise?
 I bet you’re wondering how to save money on a cruise vacation without sacrificing any of the fun and relaxation you’re looking forward to.

 I’m about to share over 22 tips and tricks that will get you the most bang for your buck (or euro, or pound.
 You know what I mean).
 Ready?
 Let’s save money on a cruise.

 1. Book your cruise early

-You may have heard that to save money on cruises, you need to book last-minute unsold cabins.
+You might have heard that to save money on a cruise, you need to book last-minute unsold cabins.
 Although there are some deals to be had by booking very close to sailing, cruise lines have become far more savvy about how to fill their cabins.
 Heavy discounts on last-minute unsold staterooms aren’t as common as they used to be.